When you buy through our links, we may earn a commission. Learn more.

 Cost

-Slide out toppers are a pretty premium RV accessory and even the replacement fabric for them isn’t very budget friendly.
+Slide out toppers are a premium RV accessory and even the replacement fabric for them isn’t very budget friendly.

 It can be worth it if you have to clean off your RV or trailer slides every time you want to pack up or if you have your slides open and exposed to the sun most of the year but for the average weekender, it might not be worth it.

-RV dealers are always ready to install slide out toppers but you can also do it yourself if you’re handy and know your way around the outside of a camper.
+RV dealers are always ready to install slide out toppers, but you can also do it yourself if you’re handy and know your way around the outside of a camper.

 Larger slide outs mean more awning fabric is needed to cover the whole thing.